EnterpriseDB/repmgr/README.md

 ### repmgr configuration file

-Create a `repmgr.conf` file on the master server.
+Create a `repmgr.conf` file on the primary server.
 The file must contain at least the following parameters:

     node_id=1